Help is on the way!

 Feeling heard and understood is incredibly healing, especially when you feel isolated by your illness.
 A core part of therapy is creating a safe, validating space where you can share your frustrations and fears without judgment.
 A compassionate therapist listens deeply, showing you that your feelings are valid and your experiences matter.
 This emotional support is fundamental to processing difficult emotions and developing new coping skills.
 It reminds you that you are not alone on this journey and that your feelings are a normal part of the process.

-Answering Common Questions About Online Therapy
+Your Questions About Online Therapy, Answered

 It’s completely normal to have questions when trying something new, especially when it comes to your health.
 If you’re considering online therapy but have a few uncertainties, you’re not alone.
 Let’s walk through some of the most common questions seniors have about starting online therapy so you can feel confident and prepared.